rtcharity/resources.eahub.org/content/events/fellowships.md

 Different groups use different formats.
 Here are three options.

 * Invite approximately 15 people from a pool of applicants to attend weekly discussions.
 Encourage each fellow to have a one-on-one meeting with the facilitator.
-Yale EA is using this model.
+Harvard (Arete) and Yale EA are using this model.
 * Accept many applicants from a pool and split them into groups of 5-6 fellows.
 Assign a facilitator to each group.
 EA Brown is using this model.
 * Run the fellowship through a series of regular one-on-one meetings (or one-on-two meetings).
 The facilitator's time commitment is greater with this model, but groups report that 1-1 dynamics feel more warm and supportive than large group discussions.
 Additionally, facilitators can tailor the programme to the individuals involved.
 EA St Andrews and Stanford EA use this model.